-We record a valuation allowance when it is determined that it is more-likely-than-not that some portion or all of its deferred tax assets will not be realized.
-As of each reporting date, management considers new evidence, both positive and negative, that could impact management's view with regard to the future realization of deferred tax assets.
+We record a valuation allowance when it is determined that it is more-likely-than-not, based upon all available evidence both positive and negative, that a portion or all its deferred tax assets will not be realized.
+At each reporting period, management assesses the realizability of its deferred tax assets.

 For certain tax positions, we use a more-likely-than-not threshold based on the technical merits of the tax position taken.
 Tax positions that meet the more-likely-than-not recognition threshold are measured as the largest amount of tax benefits determined on a cumulative probability basis, which are more-likely-than-not to be realized upon ultimate settlement in the financial statements.
-We recognize interest and penalties related to income tax matters in income tax expense.
+Interest and penalties are recognized as part of income tax expense.